MakeLikePaperrr/OBL-Table-and-XML-Generator-for-GEOSX/README.md

 # OBL-Table-and-XML-Generator-for-GEOSX
-Python scripts for generating OBL tables and XML-files used for simulating multiphase reactive flow using GEOSX platform.
+Python scripts for generating OBL tables and XML-files used for simulating multiphase reactive flow using GEOSX platform (https://github.com/GEOSX/GEOSX).
 DARTS is required for generating the OBL tables.

 To install darts, use the following code (NOTE: it might be easiest to start with a clean virtual environment, see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html for more information):